mominwaqas15/PneumoNetwork/README.md

 ## Usage

 1. Obtain chest X-ray images for analysis.
-2. Run the PneumoNet model on your images.
+2. Run the PneumoNetwork model on your images.
 3. Receive accurate and timely pneumonia detection results.

 ## Research Paper

-We have attached a comprehensive research paper titled "PneumoNet: Deep Learning for Pneumonia Detection in Chest X-rays" in this repository.
+We have attached a comprehensive research paper titled "PneumoNetwork: Deep Learning for Pneumonia Detection in Chest X-rays" in this repository.
 This paper delves deep into the challenges faced, methodologies employed to tackle these challenges, and presents detailed results of our model.
 You can access the paper [here](Research_Paper.pdf).

 ## License